-Intensive Outpatient Rehab (Day Treatment) level of care is the next step in the multi-phase approach to outpatient drug and alcohol treatment.
-This intensive day rehab is a step down from PHP and at this level of treatment Grace’s Way clients are required to attend treatment services which are between 9 to 12 hours per week including 1-2 individual therapy sessions.
+Intensive Outpatient Rehab (Day Drug and Alcohol Treatment) level of care is the next step in the multi-phase approach to outpatient drug and alcohol treatment.
+This intensive day rehab is a step down from PHP and at this level of treatment Grace’s Way patients are required to attend treatment services which are between 9 to 12 hours per week including 1-2 individual therapy sessions.
 These treatment services will be held (predominantly) in the same therapeutic group session format that PHP patients are familiarized with.
 Groups will continue to focus on addiction-related issues, as well as the process of reintegrating back into society without the use of or reliance upon chemical substance.
 Patients now have more time to begin to work on solidifying the foundation laid at the onset of treatment.
 While clinical treatment services continue, patients also begin identifying and focusing on other areas of life that have been neglected as a result of an addiction to drugs and alcohol – areas such as career building, education, personal care, interpersonal relationships, hobbies, and goals.
-Let’s take a look at the ways in which we help our clients develop essential life skills such as these throughout our intensive outpatient program.
+Let’s take a look at the ways in which we help our patients develop essential life skills such as these throughout our intensive outpatient program.

 Addiction strips us of many things, including the motivation necessary to pursue any career objectives that we may have developed earlier on in life.
-As part of the Intensive Outpatient program, patients will begin to take a seriously look at what careers appeal to them.
+As part of the Intensive Outpatient program, patients will begin to take a serious look at what careers appeal to them.
 In the meantime, patients are encouraged to begin working ‘recovery’ jobs in order to start becoming financially independent and responsible.
 We work closely alongside each individual patient to help build out resumes, evaluate skill sets, and hone interview etiquette.
-We also work with each of our patients to develop long-term career goals, and lay out ways in which to work towards those goals.
+We also work with each of our patients to develop long-term career goals and lay out ways in which to work towards those goals.

 Communication is crucial to lasting and meaningful recovery, though it is a skill that many addicts and alcoholics have entirely lost touch with during their active addictions.
 Interpersonal relationships – friendships, familial relationships, romantic partnerships, and business relationships – have all likely suffered immensely because of this.